-Shoreline is an exploration of this unique part of our world and its significance to humans, highlighting the ecological, geo-political, significance and aesthetic of coastal environments whilst understanding them natural thresholds of as and areas contamination-as-collaboration.
+Shoreline is an exploration of this unique part of our world and its significance to humans, highlighting the ecological, geo-political, and aesthetic significance of coastal environments whilst understanding them as natural thresholds and areas of contamination-as-collaboration.

 Providing us with hardy, diverse ecosystems and natural boundaries, Shorelines operate in contrast to our human understanding of a boundary or border - the limit of an area or designated separation - and instead are thresholds marked by ceaseless negotiation.
 "It is a site of arrivals and departures, of safe harbours and hostile intrusions.
-At once embedded in local traditions and subject to industrial development, it hosts encounters between different populations and environments, the terrestrial and the aquatic."^{[1]1}
+At once embedded in local traditions and subject to industrial development, it hosts encounters between different populations and environments, the terrestrial and the aquatic."^[1]